 ” Kathy, my ex, rents them out to back packers, ” Dave once told me in one of our conversations. ” She just finished a month long backpack trip in Oregon …..”

 Some men talk about their ex-wives with disdain.
 Dave was different.

-Dave, himself, has been put inside a small wooden box on a living room side table.
-A slide show on a nearby television shows high lights of Dave’s life; his marriage, the birth of his children, his life as a young man, photos of his father and mother, pictures of him smiling.
+A slide show on a television shows high lights of Dave’s life; his marriage, the birth of his children, his life as a young man, photos of his father and mother, pictures of him smiling.
 Dave would be pleased with the turnout, not pleased with the preacher, pleased with Kathy and Kim.
 He would be back in the kitchen tasting treats if he was still with us.
-His dog, Chaco, has lost weight and acts anxious as he sniffs for Dave in this gathering of friends and family, but he can’t find him.
+His dog, Chaco, has lost weight and acts anxious as he sniffs for Dave but he can’t find him.

 When I get home I’m going to dust off my walking shoes and take a trip to Mexico, a trip Dave and I talked about for the last two years but didn’t get around to doing for his health issues, which he rarely talked about.

-When I get to Mexico I’m going to smoke a cigar for Dave even though I don’t smoke, and have a drink of Crown Royal even though I hate blended whiskey.
+When I get to Mexico I’m going to smoke a stinky cigar for Dave even though I don’t smoke, and have a drink of Crown Royal even though I hate blended whiskey.

 This home on wheels was originally owned by a couple from Louisiana who traveled from town to town with a carnival.
 They sold kewpie dolls and prizes, and, as far as we know, lived as happy as the Old Lady who lived in a Shoe.